Posted on November 04 2019

 Miriam Baker is one of these brands.
 We care about creating high quality, elegant and timeless garments that you’ll be able to keep forever, and we keep that in mind whenever we create a new line.
 With our studio located in Toronto, we are also able to closely monitor every step in the manufacturing process to ensure that these standards are met.

 Another way we keep all these promises is by avoiding senseless mass production.
-We cut, sew, and package your piece right after your order comes in - mindfully and carefully crafting each garment - and strive to create less material waste than mass producing and stocking garments.
+We cut, sew, and package your piece right after your order comes in - mindfully crafting each garment - and strive to create less material waste than mass producing and stocking garments.
 This is why we ask for two weeks from the day you place your order to the day you receive it.
 We’ve put a lot of thought and care into all of our garments because creating a more sustainable fashion industry is important to us, and because we know you care, too.

 Miriam Baker is proud to bring you this blog post.
 We design clothes for women with fuller busts in the heart of downtown Toronto.
 If you would like to learn more about the brand and the designer behind it, read Meet the Designer for more insight, or sign up to our newsletter for new drops, offers and events.
 Please contact us at email@example.com with any stories of your own that are pertinent to our mission or connect with us on Facebook and Instagram.
 We would love to hear from you!